gmmrx/neftie/README.md

 - Create a `.env` file by referencing `.env.examples`.
 Fill in the necessary details.
 We suggest using ([Supabase](https://supabase.com)) for quick database setup.
 - Once you've configured the `.env` file and connected to your database, locate and run the `syncAndForceDB()` function only once to create the database tables.
+- Do not forget to update `config.json` file.
 - You're all set!
 Start the development server using one of the following commands:

 ```bash